sez11a/liferay-docs/userGuide/en/chapters/05-dynamic-data-lists.markdown

 4. Last, and most importantly, click *Select* under the *Data Defition* section -- this is where you set the data model that drives this list.
 5. Choose the *Volunteer Sign-Up* data definition you created, then click *Save*.

-Now that you've created your brand now volunteer list, you can pester everyone you know to sign up.
+Now that you've created your brand new volunteer list, you can pester everyone you know to sign up.
 But what would it look like for them to add an entry to this list?
 Using a data definition you've previously created (or selected), the appropriate form will appear on the page.

 ![Figure 5.4: Entering a new data record.](../../images/05-ddl-add-record.png)

 Now, this example here is some stodgy old job posting that radically cool *Listies* would never come up with, but it is a good example.
 Just looking at the form precisely recalls the way it looked when you first defined it.
-And that's as it should be: build the data type the way you want it, and have it appear consistently to your end users.
+And that's as it should be: build the data type the way you want, and have the form appear consistently to your end users.

 But how will this data appear?
-How will my awesome, new Volunteer Sign-Up sheet or that boring Jobs Listing appear?
+How will my awesome, new Volunteer Sign-Up sheet or that boring Jobs Listing look?
 The answers to these pressing, burning questions bring us to the mecca that is the display side of this equation.

 ### Using Default Displays